• Skip to primary navigation

 According to Salary.com, The average Marketing Specialist salary in the United States is $71,627 as of July 28, 2021, but the range typically falls between $61,129 and $82,146.

-Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
+Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, and the number of years you have spent in your profession.

-However, there are disparities with this report above according to an article by newbalancejobs.com.
+However, there are disparities with this report above, according to an article by newbalancejobs.com.

 Here’s what they say: